Ben-Kerman/anki-jrp/README.md

 4. Restart Anki, open the _Manage Note Types_ menu (`Ctrl`+`⇧`+`N`) and set up
    your templates as described [here](/doc/template-setup.md).
-5. Open the add-on's preferences under _Tools_ in Anki's main menu bar, go the _Note Types_ tab, then select and _Add_ all note types you set up in the previous step.
+5. Open the add-on's preferences under _Tools_ in Anki's main menu bar, go the _Note Types_ tab, then select and _Add_ all note types you set up in the last step.
-   If you previously used the Migaku Japanese Add-on with any note type click `Remove MIA/Migaku` in its section to remove the script and styling from that add-on, otherwise this add-on will not work properly.
+   Click `Remove MIA/Migaku` for any note types you previously used the Migaku Japanese Add-on with to remove the script and styling from that add-on, otherwise this add-on will not work properly.
 6. Save your preferences.
 You should now be able to preview or review any cards that contain reading/accent syntax with furigana and accent coloring / indicators.